 A short walk away is the Church of the Risen Lord, a Protestant church with a simple, clean design that feels both welcoming and serene.
 It’s a reminder of the diversity of faiths represented on campus.
 Whether you’re attending a service or just seeking a peaceful moment away from the hustle and bustle, this place offers a calm retreat.
 It’s especially beautiful during quiet afternoons, where the tranquility almost makes you forget about that 25-page paper you haven’t started yet…or maybe I’m just speaking for myself?
 HAHAHA!

-Listen to the Carillon bells Tolling
+Listen to the Carillon bells tolling.

 Brainchild of National Artist Juan Nakpil, the 130-foot Andres Bonifacio Centennial Carillon, popularly known as the UP Carillon Tower, serves as a reminder of the university’s values.
 Aside from its hourly tolling, the Carillon has rung and played music during various historical events, bearing witness to pressing issues our nation has faced.